 Cherokee Day Open House and Food Drive

-Sadly, our Cherokee Day event for 2020 had to be cancelled this year due to our desire to protect the health of our donors, staff and children.
+Sadly, last year's Cherokee Day event had to be cancelled due to our desire to protect the health of our donors, staff and children.
 Based on the recommendations of the World Health Organization and Center for Disease Control, this was the only choice we could make.
-We hope that you will continue to pray for us, and we ask that you be sure to check with us next year for news about Cherokee Day, 2021!
+We hope that you will continue to pray for us, and we ask that you be sure to check with us for news about Cherokee Day, 2021!
 We appreciate your partnership in taking care of children!

 Cherokee Day Open House and Food Drive is held the first Saturday of May each year.
 This is the big day for our collecting groceries and cash to help with food expenses for the following year, as well as our chance to have you on our campus and thank you for your generous support.
 We provide you, our special guests, with a delicious BBQ lunch, complete with all the fixings, around noon.
 You are welcome to come early before lunch or stay later after to tour our campus, buildings, and cottages.

 We're sorry to announce that this year's event has been cancelled.
 Watch for announcements regarding next year's (2021).

 Each year on the 3rd Saturday in September we have a special gathering for men, called "Man Up!".
 This event is designed to give husbands, fathers and their sons an opportunity to have fun, bond with other men, and get some spiritual feeding and encouragement.
 Last year's event featured Brad McCoy (father of Washington Redskins quarterback and former NCAA championship Univ. of Texas quarterback, Colt McCoy) as the speaker.
 He, and a panel of experienced fathers/husbands, led us in thoughts about what it means to "Take a Stand and Take the Lead" as Christian men in today's world.
 (This year's event has been cancelled due to COVID~19.)